 Also, since vitamin D stores it is not necessary to take every day.
 Studies show that supplementing, for example, 25mcg x 7 = 175mcg, once a week is equally effective in raising blood levels.

 • The only vegan food source of vitamin D is sun or UV light exposed mushrooms which should therefore state their enriched vitamin D content.

 • Make a point to get outdoors for at least 30 minutes a day.
 The more skin you expose the more vitamin D you make.

 • Supplement between 15mcg and 25mcg of vitamin D, the higher level being more suitable either in the winter or for those who do not get daily sun exposure, and for all living in the Northern or Southern hemisphere in the winter months when the angle of the sun is insufficient, and the whether not conducive, to exposing and hence making vitamin D in the skin.

-My book Optimum Nutrition for Vegans is out 17 December 2020!
+My NEW book Optimum Nutrition for Vegans launched 17 December 2020!
 You'll find more information on my vegan web pages and you can order the book from HOLFORDirect.
-In December HOLFORDirect will also be launching Essentials4Vegans - a formulation I designed to support vegans with the nutrients most difficult to get on a vegan diet.
+HOLFORDirect has launched Essentials4Vegans - a formulation I designed to support vegans with the nutrients most difficult to get on a vegan diet.